AikenH/AikenH/README.md

 🌱 I’m currently learning:
 - Reinforcement Learning， Game Ai
-- Transformer， New MLP，New CLass Discovery，Few-Shot—Learning，...
+- Transformer， New MLP，New CLass Discovery，Few-Shot-Learning，...

 🔭 I'm currentlu working on:
 - Code A Universal Framework for (CV)Classification to Finish my graduation project